Rock On!!

-The direct sequel, Rock On!!
-2, was released eight years later in 2016, but to negative reviews.
+A sequel, Rock On 2, was released eight years later in 2016.

 Plot

 Rock On!! begins in Mumbai, with the rock band Magik, in 1998.
 The band are best friends and enjoy a carefree, freewheeling life together.
-Aditya Shroff (Farhan Akhtar) is the lead singer who rebelled against his well-to-do family to play music.
-Joseph (Joe) Mascarenhas (Arjun Rampal) is the lead guitarist who feels the necessity to prove his worth as a musician.
-Keyboardist Rob Nancy (Luke Kenny) and drummer Kedar Zaveri (a.k.a.
-KD/"Killer Drama" (Purab Kohli) comprise the remainder of the band.
+Aditya Shroff is the lead singer who rebelled against his well-to-do family to play music.
+Joseph (Joe) Mascarenhas is the lead guitarist who feels the necessity to prove his worth as a musician.
+Keyboardist Rob Nancy and drummer Kedar Zaveri a.k.a.
+KD/"Killer Drummer" comprise the remainder of the band.
 After a competition is announced by Channel V, they decide to enter, as the winner will be offered an album contract and at least one music video.

-Magik win the competition, but soon realise they will have to go through some sacrifices while signing the contract.
-Joe feels the most slighted when a song he wrote for his girlfriend, Debbie (Shahana Goswami), which was the only slow track on the entire album, is excluded from the track list to make space for a remix song.
+Magik win the competition but soon realise they will have to go through some sacrifices while signing the contract.
+Joe feels the most slighted when a song he wrote for his girlfriend, Debbie, which was the only slow track on the entire album, is excluded from the track list to make space for a remix song.
 Debbie is also rejected as the band's stylist without even being called for any demonstration.
 Later, when filming the music video, the band are forced to wear clothes they do not like, and the cameramen focus only on Aditya.
 Joe becomes furious at Aditya and the director, hitting them both before leaving with Debbie.
-Aditya, who failed to notice that anything was amiss, is shocked and as the band loses their contract, he reacts by abandoning music as well his girlfriend Tania (Nicolette Bird).
-"Magik" thus disbands and its members become estranged.
+Aditya, who failed to notice that anything was amiss, is shocked and as the band loses their contract, he reacts by abandoning music as well as his girlfriend Tanya.
+"Magik" thus disbands, and its members become estranged.

-Ten years later, Aditya is a wealthy, high-powered investment banker with a beautiful wife, Sakshi (Prachi Desai), and a luxury home, yet he is constantly unhappy.
-Hoping to relieve his habitual sullen mood, Sakshi decides to gift him a gold-chain wrist watch for his birthday.
-She meets her friend Devika (Koel Purie) at a jewellery shop, which by chance is owned by KD's father and where KD himself is working, albeit unenthusiastically.
+Ten years later, Aditya is a wealthy, high-powered investment banker with a beautiful wife, Sakshi, and they live in a luxury home, yet he is constantly unhappy.
+Hoping to relieve his habitual sullen mood, Sakshi decides to gift him a gold-chain wristwatch for his birthday.
+She meets her friend Devika at a jewellery shop, which by chance is owned by KD's father and where KD himself is working, albeit unenthusiastically.
 He overhears Sakshi talking about Aditya and introduces himself.
 Sakshi later conveys the meeting to Aditya who denies having ever known anyone called KD.
 Soon afterwards, while Aditya is away on a business trip, Sakshi finds a box containing old photos and videos of Magik.
-She takes them to show KD and asks him come to a birthday party she is planning for Aditya, and to invite the rest of the band.
+She takes them to show KD and asks him to come to a birthday party she is planning for Aditya, and to invite the rest of the band.